 Cramond Beach Edinburgh

-The passing ships, quaint fishing villages and majestic mountains in the background are a sight to behold.
+Expect passing ships, quaint fishing villages and hills in the background.

 The nearby Cramond Gallery Bistro offers excellent home cooked seafood.

 You can park at the Newhaven side of the beach or at Miller and Carter at Queensferry Rd and enter via the bridge which will take you through the woods to the waterfront.